Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 } GetRevocationsResponse;
 ~~~

-The `bearer_token` query parameter contains a bearer token obtained from the Add
+The `bearer_token` query parameter contains a bearer token obtained from the
-Chain endpoint ({{add-chain}}).
-The `reference_id` query parameter may contain
+Issue Token endpoint.
+The `reference_id` query parameter may contain the
-any domain name or IP address authenticated by the leaf certificate associated
+zero-indexed offset of any domain name or IP address in the subjectAltName
-with the provided bearer token, or any domain name that is suffixed by any
+extension of the leaf certificate associated with the provided bearer token.
+An
-authenticated domain name.
-Optionally, a page number may be provided in the
+optional page number may be provided in the `page` query parameter.
+The `page`
-`page` query parameter.
-The `page` parameter MUST be a value observed in the
+parameter MUST be a value observed in the `next` field of a prior
-`next` field of a prior GetRevocationsResponse.
+GetRevocationsResponse.

 The response body is GetRevocationsResponse.
 The `revocations` field of the
 response contains Revocation structures corresponding one-to-one with the